 GANT Weekend Police Blotter

-State police received a report about an incident of theft by unlawful taking that occurred Thursday or Friday on Alton Street in Chester Hill Borough.
-During the incident, someone allegedly stole a Christmas laser light that belonged to the victim.
+State police received a report about an incident of criminal mischief that occurred sometime Friday or Saturday at the intersection of Glendale Boulevard and Dillion Road in Beccaria Township.
+During the incident, someone allegedly damaged a township stop sign and post; damage is estimated at $100.

 Start the conversation, or Read more at GantDaily.com.